<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://wastewiseinnovation.com/?p=25979925</guid>

-<description><![CDATA[In the high-stakes world of modern marketing, data is the most valuable asset a brand can own.
-Yet every day, properties across the United States allow a massive volume of this resource to vanish.
-When a consumer walks into a stadium, a university campus, or a retail center, they often enter as a ghost.
-They [&#8230;]]]></description>
+<description><![CDATA[IIn the high-stakes world of modern marketing, data visibility is the most valuable asset a brand can leverage.
+Yet every day, properties across the United States allow a massive volume of this resource to go unrecorded.
+The 300 billion mentioned in the title of this article is not a dollar value.
+It represents the estimated [&#8230;]]]></description>

 <content:encoded><![CDATA[